UnumID/Server-SDK-Typescript/README.md

         "id": string, // a url for credential's status "type": "CredentialStatus"
     },
-    "credentialSubject": {
+    "credentialSubject": stringify({ // a string representation of an object with  with an id attribute and any number of arbitrary key values pairs.
         "id": string, // subject DID
-        [key: string]: any, // // data about subject },
+        [key: string]: any, // data about subject
+    }),
     "issuer": string, // issuer DID
     "type": string[], // credential type(s), always begins with "VerifiableCredential" "id": string, // identifies credential (version 4 UUID)